alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I finished the new feature for the React8 project.

 **Thoughts**: It's going pretty well.
 I just added audio instructions, and it's even adaptable to the chosen time.

+### Day 73: September 02, Tuesday

+**Today's Progress**: Today I fixed some bugs in the React8 project.

+**Thoughts**: I found a bug that allowed users to type characters (not numbers) into the time field, which was not supposed to work.
+However, it did accept characters when typed.
+I fixed this issue so now only integers can be entered.